 4. What are the required documents needed for enrollment by each applicant?
-County issued certified* birth certificates that record parent(s) name(s), social security cards, photo ID for adults (e.g. driver’s license), and a completed application.
+County issued certified* birth certificates that record parent(s) name(s), photo ID for adults (e.g. driver’s license), a certificate from the Historic culture class, and a completed application.

 5. Do I need to fill out an application on my minor child(ren)?
 If you are an enrolled parent, you may fill out the re-certification form and list your child under you.
 If you are a parent enrolling yourself and a minor child(ren), you would need to only fill out one application and then list your children under Section III of the enrollment application.

 7. Do I need my birth certificate to update my enrollment card?
 YES.
-You should always bring the county issued certified* birth certificate that lists parent(s) name(s), social security cards, and photo ID when visiting the enrollment office for any purpose.
+You should always bring the county issued certified* birth certificate that lists parent(s) name(s), and photo ID when visiting the enrollment office for any purpose.

 8. What if I am enrolled but cannot find my old tribal card?
-As long as you bring your photo ID, county issued certified* birth certificate that lists parent(s) name(s), and social security card we can access your membership file.
+As long as you bring your photo ID and county issued certified* birth certificate that lists parent(s) name(s), we can access your membership file.